boroji/layout-blitz/README.md

 ### In the name of Allah, the most compassionate and merciful

-#### For this project, I am designing a CSS framework to easily insert HTML macros into Atlassian Confluence
+#### For this project, I am designing a CSS framework to easily develop rapid flexbox and css grid layouts